Black Seminoles: Seminole Freedmen exclusion

+21st century

 In another aspect of the dispute over citizenship, in the summer of 2000 the Seminole Nation of Oklahoma voted to restrict members, according to blood quantum, to those who had one-eighth Seminole ancestry, basically those who could document descent from a Seminole ancestor listed on the Dawes Rolls, the federal registry established in the early 20th century.
 At the time, during rushed conditions, registrars had separate lists for Seminole-Indian and Freedmen.
 They classified those with visible African ancestry as Freedmen, regardless of their proportion of Native American ancestry or whether they were considered Native members of the tribe at the time.
 This excluded some Black Seminole from being listed on the Seminole-Indian list who qualified by ancestry.

 The Dawes Rolls included in the Seminole-Indian list many Intermarried Whites who lived on Native American lands, but did not include Black people of the same status.
 The Seminole Freedmen believed the tribe's 21st-century decision to exclude them was racially based and has opposed it on those grounds.
 The Department of Interior said that it would not recognize a Seminole government that did not have Seminole Freedmen participating as voters and on the council, as they had officially been members of the nation since 1866.
 In October 2000, the Seminole Nation filed its own suit against the Interior Department, contending it had the sovereign right to determine tribal membership.

 The District Court for the District of Columbia ruled in September 2002 in Seminole Nation of Oklahoma v.
 Norton that Freedmen retained membership and voting rights.
 The tribe however maintained a separate status for Freedmen and does not consider them full members, or members "by blood".
 In Oklahoma during 2006 and 2007, historian Ray Von Robertson conducted oral interviews with sixteen Black Seminoles who had obtained Seminole Freedman identification cards and found that Black Seminoles were disenfranchised, did not receive full acceptance in the Seminole Nation, and did not receive full benefits from the funds programs offered to the Seminole nation coming from the Bureau of Indian Affairs.